jezzsantos/saastack/docs/design-principles/0110-back-end-for-front-end.md

 Implementing CSRF protection correctly requires that the JS app adheres to the strict CSRF implementation policy:

 1. All XHR calls (using any method) must go directly to the BEFFE, which must also be the origin server of the JS app that is making the request.
 No requests (of any sort) from the JS app should <u>ever</u> bypass BEFFE and go directly to any Backend API.
-2. This policy applies to all "un-safe" API methods: `POST`, `PUT`, `PATCH`, and `DELETE`, but it excludes `GET`, `HEAD`, and `OPTIONS`.
+2. This policy applies to all "unsafe" API methods: `POST`, `PUT`, `PATCH`, and `DELETE`, but it excludes `GET`, `HEAD`, and `OPTIONS`.

-3. Any "un-safe" XHR call (from JS app to the BEFFE) that changes any state must be implemented with the methods:
-   `POST`, `PUT`, `PATCH`, `DELETE`, and not `GET`, `HEAD`, or `OPTIONS`.
+3. Any "unsafe" XHR call (from JS app to the BEFFE) that changes any state must be implemented with the methods: `POST`, `PUT`, `PATCH`, `DELETE`, and not `GET`, `HEAD`, or `OPTIONS`.
 4. Include in all "unsafe" XHR calls (e.g., `POST`, `PUT`, `PATCH`, `DELETE`), an HTTP header called `anti-csrf-tok`.
 The value of this header can be read from the `meta` header called `csrf-token` found in the header of the HTML of `index.html`.
 For example,

     ```
     var csrfToken = document.querySelector("meta[name='csrf-token']").getAttribute("content");
     ```
 5. The JS app must not store the value of the `csrf-token` anywhere in the browser.
 Neither in-memory, nor in local storage, nor any other cache or store in the JS app.
-It must read the value from the HTML of
-   `index.html` each and every time it needs it since the value will change every time `index.html` is requested from the BEFFE.
+It must read the value from the HTML of `index.html` each and every time it needs it since the value will change every time `index.html` is requested from the BEFFE.

 6. Ensure that this `csrf-token` value is never included in any "safe" XHR call (e.g., `GET`, `HEAD`, or `OPTIONS`), and never exposed in any browser history.

 7. After the user is authenticated, or after the authenticated user logs out, a new value of both the `anti-csrf-tok` cookie and metadata header `csrf-token` will be updated by the BEFFE.
 The JS app must implement a scheme that re-fetches the `index.html` page containing these new values for subsequent XHR calls.
 Failing to do so, will block all subsequent XHR calls to the BEFFE.

 #### How it works